SWTPC 6809 MP-09B REPRODUCTION CPU Board

 The design of the MP-09 was not changed.
 The reproduction incorporates the latest changes made by SWTPC that I was able to find.
 SWTPC boards often had jumper wires installed.
 On the reproduction the jumper wiring changes were made to the PCB traces so no jumper wires would be needed.

 The MP-09B can be ordered in several versions.
 It can be ordered in both 1 MHZ and 2 MHZ clock speeds.
 It can be ordered to support extended addressing.
-When this option is selected the MC14411P is deleted. a 74S189 is installed at U8, and a few resistors are installed.
-With the option to support extended addressing, you need a mother board that has baud rate generation on it.
-For SWTPC that would be the MP-MB mother board.
+When this option is selected the MC14411P is deleted.
+A 74S189 is installed at U8, and a few resistors are installed.
+With the option to support extended addressing, you need a motherboard that has baud rate generation on it.
+For SWTPC that would be the MP-MB motherboard.
 There were other makers of MB's with baud rate generation as well.
-Peripheral Technology makes the MP-B2R and MP-B3R mother boards that have baud rate generation on the motherboard.
+Peripheral Technology makes the MP-B2R and MP-B3R motherboards that have baud rate generation on the motherboard.
 There is probably little use for addressing >64K unless you are planning to run UNI-FLEX or OS9 Level 2.
 At the time of this writing I have not been able to locate an L2 version of OS9 for the SWTPC system, although I see some references to it in a few places.
-Until an SWTPC DMAF style of floppy controller is replicated, UniFlex is of no use since it requires a DMA floppy controller.
+Until an SWTPC DMAF style of floppy controller is replicated, UniFlex is not an option since it requires a DMA floppy controller.
 It won't run on a DC1, DC2, DC3, DC4, FD2 or FD2A floppy controller.

 Although SWTPC released a few tech notes on running at 2.0 MHZ, they did not give a comprehensive guide on how to convert from 1.0 to 2.0 MHZ.
-In general you need memory boards with 250 ns memory, a floppy disk controller that will support a fast bus operation like the FD2 or FD2A.
+In general you need memory boards with 250ns or faster memory and a floppy disk controller that will support a fast bus operation like the FD2 or FD2A.
 Serial cards need to have an MC68B50 chip.
-For IO cards it may be possible to select the slow IO setting, if your mother board has this option.
+For IO cards it may be possible to select the slow IO setting, if your motherboard has this option.

 With good floppy drives hard to come by, to say nothing of blank diskettes, an alternative is needed.
-A GoTek drive with Flash Floppy firmware update is capable of reading and writing disk formats as used by FLEX .
+A GoTek drive with Flashfloppy Firmware update is capable of reading and writing disk formats as used by FLEX and OS9 .
 The GoTek uses USB memory sticks to store images of floppy disks and can hold thousands of disk images on a single USB stick.
 The images can be emailed as well as downloaded over the internet.

 You may use a real floppy drive with a GoTek should you have a need to read or write real diskettes.